aditikilledar/burnout-proj3/README.md

 Step 2:
    Ensure mongodb is running and execute the below to populate the tables:
+   Navigate to the backend folder using "cd backend".

+  Once in the backend, run:

     python insert_event_data.py
     python insert_food_data.py

  Step 3:
-   Navigate to the backend folder and run the following command to start the server:
+   Remain in the backend folder and run the following command to start the server:

-    cd backend
     pip install -r requirements.txt
     flask run